mosip/documentation/docs/inji-web/functional-overview/workflow.md

     ii.
 Users can choose a credential type from the available options provided by the issuers
 3.  **Verification**:

     i.
-In this reference implementation, the Insurance use case is demonstrated using Sunbird Credentials
+In this reference implementation, the Insurance use case is demonstrated using Veridonia Insurance Credentials

     ii.
 Users are required to provide their Policy Number, Date of Birth, and Name for verification